reuk/wayverb/docs_source/context.md

 software, but would probably not be straightforward for users with limited programming experience.

-At time of writing, December 2016, it appears that no generally-available (commercially or otherwise) piece of software has taken the approach of combining wave-modelling and geometric methods, although this technique is well-known in the literature [@southern_hybrid_2013; @aretz_combined_2009;
+At time of writing (December 2016) it appears that no generally-available (commercially or otherwise) piece of software has taken the approach of combining wave-modelling and geometric methods, although this technique is well-known in the literature [@southern_hybrid_2013; @aretz_combined_2009;